morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_tutorial.rst

 ``rosrun gmapping slam_gmapping scan:=pr2/Sick _odom_frame:=/odom``

-Move around the robot in the simulation with the keyboard to fill the map (displayed in RVIZ).
+Move around the robot in the simulation using the keyboard to fill the map (displayed in RVIZ).

 .. image:: ../../../media/MORSE_ROS-tutorial-2.jpg